-What does a good landlord policy look like?
+What does a good landlord insurance policy look like?

 The policies on our list include many benefits as standard that are offered as optional extras by rivals.
 And the level of cover of these benefits is often higher than other insurers.
 The broker Alan Boswell came top of our list because as part of its Landlords Property Owners policy it offers cover for the following as standard: malicious damage by tenants, loss or damage to buildings and content, loss of rent, unauthorised use of electricity/gas/water and white goods cover.

 Also, it provides £5m of property owners liability cover, whereas many other providers offer £2m of cover and firms that didn't make the cut may offer even less.

-Some big names such as British Gas, Simple Landlords Insurance and Endsleigh do not offer cover for theft damage caused by tenants and other useful policy features such as cover for the landlord’s contents are paid-for extras.
+Some big names such as British Gas Landlords Insurance and Endsleigh do not offer cover for theft or damage caused by tenants and other useful policy features such as cover for the landlord’s contents are paid-for extras.

 Alan Boswell has a 4.8 stars out of 5 rating from hundreds of reviews on Feefo.
 Although Alan Boswell might not be right for all landlords, it offers a quality policy that others can be judged against.